lucia-auth/lucia/documentation/collection/integration/oauth/providers/discord.md

 import { discord } from "@lucia-auth/oauth/providers";
 ```

-The `identity` scope is always included regardless of provided `scope` config.
+The `identify` scope is always included regardless of provided `scope` config.

 ### Initialization